 Head of Service Adults Social Care

-Tiffany has worked for the borough since June 2000 and has been working as a senior manager in Adult Social Care since 2012.
-Tiffany graduated as a social worker in 1998 and has always worked in Adult’s services.
+Tiffany has been working as a Senior Manager in Adult Social Care since 2012.
+Tiffany graduated as a Social Worker in 1998 and has always worked in Adult Services.

-Tiffany’s current role includes working on a project which supports the redesign of adult’s services which will ensure that people are at the heart of everything we do.
+Tiffany’s current role includes managing the day to day Adult Social Care operational services and working on a project which supports the Adult Social Care redesign, which will ensure that people are at the heart of everything we do.

 Principal Social worker, Adults Services

 Beverley originally came to work in Adults in the CMHT as a Senior Practitioner in 2005 on secondment.
 Beverley has worked as a Principal Social worker since 2015 and has co-chaired the National Adults Principal Social Worker Network since 2018.